Cryptonocoin/BitLion/README.md

 The rest is the same as Litecoin.
-For more information, as well as an immediately useable, binary version of the BlackDragonCoin client sofware, see http://forum.blackdragoncoin.com
+For more information, as well as an immediately useable, binary version of the BlitLion Coin client sofware, see https://bitcointalk.org/index.php?topic=660737.0

 License
 -------